Randomness of Shapes and Statistical Inference on Shapes via the Smooth Euler Characteristic Transform: Applications

+We first apply our proposed Algorithms \ref{algorithm: testing hypotheses on mean functions; Appendix} and \ref{algorithm: permutation-based testing hypotheses on mean functions} to the MPEG-7 shape silhouette database \citep{sikora2001mpeg} as a toy example.
+Details of this are provided in Appendix \ref{section: Silhouette Database}.
+This analysis shows that our proposed algorithms can distinguish between shape classes in the silhouette database and do not falsely identify signals when there are no differences between groups.

-We consider a data set of mandibular molars from two suborders of primates --- Haplorhini and Strepsirrhini (see Figure \ref{fig: INATRA_fig_6}).
-In the haplorhine suborder collection, 33 molars came from the genus Tarsius (see Figure \ref{fig: INATRA_fig_6} and the yellow panels in Figure \ref{fig: Teeth}), and 9 molars came from the genus Saimiri (see Figure \ref{fig: INATRA_fig_6} and the grey panels in Figure \ref{fig: Teeth}).
-In the strepsirrhine suborder collection, 11 molars came from the genus Microcebus (see Figure \ref{fig: INATRA_fig_6} and the blue panels in Figure \ref{fig: Teeth}), and 6 molars came from the genus Mirza (see Figure \ref{fig: INATRA_fig_6} and the green panels in Figure \ref{fig: Teeth}).
-Before applying Algorithms \ref{algorithm: testing hypotheses on mean functions} and \ref{algorithm: permutation-based testing hypotheses on mean functions}, we performed the ECT on the raw data and normalized the polygon meshes by aligning the ECCs.
-The details of the ECT-based alignment procedure are given in \cite{wang2021statistical} (particularly, Section 4 of its Supplementary Material).
-The aligned molars are presented in Figure \ref{fig: Teeth}.
+In this section, we apply our algorithms to address the motivating question in Section \ref{section: A Motivation Question}.
+Specifically, we utilize Algorithms \ref{algorithm: testing hypotheses on mean functions; Appendix} and \ref{algorithm: permutation-based testing hypotheses on mean functions} to distinguish between the four categories of mandibular molars in Figure \ref{fig: Teeth} that are from four genera of primates.
+The shapes in Figure \ref{fig: Teeth} come from two suborders of primates: Haplorhini and Strepsirrhini (see Figure \ref{fig: Teeth}).
+In the haplorhine suborder collection, 29 molars came from the genus \textit{Tarsius} (yellow panels in Figure \ref{fig: Teeth}), and 9 molars came from the genus \textit{Saimiri} (grey panels in Figure \ref{fig: Teeth}).
+In the strepsirrhine collection, 11 molars came from the genus \textit{Microcebus} (blue panels in Figure \ref{fig: Teeth}), and 6 molars came from the genus \textit{Mirza} (green panels in Figure \ref{fig: Teeth}).